 Misallocating Staff & Resources

 Don’t you hate wasting time and money?
-Well, plenty of merchants throw resources in the trash every day by allocating staff ineffectively.
+Plenty of merchants throw resources in the trash every day by allocating staff ineffectively with no effect on their chargeback risk factors.
 Each business has different needs regarding how to organize and allocate staff, so there’s no immediate answer here.
 Not to worry, though; you can reach out to one of our chargeback experts to get help in finding the most effective way to distribute your hard-earned cash.

 Not Adopting 2FA Solutions